saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/basic-molecular-biology/index.md

 ---
 title: "Computational Drug Discovery Part 1: Molecules, Proteins, and the Drug Discovery Challenge"
 date: 2025-10-11
+author: Saeed Mehrang
 draft: false
 description: "An introduction to molecular biology fundamentals and the computational drug discovery pipeline, exploring why finding new drugs is one of the most challenging problems in science and medicine."
+summary: "An introduction to the fundamental biology behind drug discovery.
+We explore atoms, bonds, functional groups, and proteins, then examine the computational drug discovery pipeline from target identification to clinical trials.
+Learn why finding effective drugs is extraordinarily difficult and how AI is transforming this challenge."
 tags: ["drug-discovery", "computational-biology", "machine-learning", "proteins", "molecular-biology"]
+cover:
+  image: "quaternary-structure.png"
+  image_alt: "quaternary-structure"
 series: ["Computational Drug Discovery"]
 series_order: 1
 showToc: true